 - There’s a much better chance of selling out your tours if you get this message in front of the right people.
 The audience most likely to buy here would be those who recently visited your website or started the checkout process, but didn’t purchase.
-Facebook allows you to show this ad to that audience.
+Meta allows you to show this ad to that audience.

 - Showing ads and organic posts like this to your audience and fans can help change their behavior.
 If they frequently see that your tours are about to sell out, they’ll know that they need to book in advance.
 That helps both you (selling out earlier helps you set your staffing levels and reduce marketing spend) and them (nobody wants to miss out on their weekend plans).

-Pro Tip: If your booking engine has a waitlist feature like Xola, Rezdy, Bookeo, or Peek, consider incorporating that call to action option into your ads.
+Pro Tip: If your booking engine has a waitlist feature like Xola, Rezdy, Bookeo, or Peek, consider incorporating that call-to-action option into your ads.
 That way a sold-out tour isn’t necessarily a dead end.
 The platform will email those on the waitlist when a spot opens up.

 3. Take the Weather Forecast Into Account